sljmn/SmartSpotter-Assessment/README.md

 ## Questions

 Please contact us if you have any questions.
 There is no right or wrong question and we rather help you than have you get stuck for hours.
+Feel free to slack me (Bob) for example.

 ## Getting Started